Commodore Datasette: Features

-The Datasette has only one connection cable, with a 0.156 in-spacing PCB edge connector at the computer end.
+The Datasette connects to the computer via a proprietary edge connector (Commodore 1530) or mini-DIN connector (1531).
+The absence of recordable audio signals on this interface makes the Datasette and clones the only cassette recorders usable with Commodore computers, until aftermarket converters made the use of ordinary recorders possible.
+The original Datasette connector uses a 0.156 in-spacing PCB edge connector at the computer end.
 All input/output signals to the Datasette are all digital, and so all digital-to-analog conversion, and vice versa, is handled within the unit.
 Power is also included in this cable.
 The pinout is ground, +5 V DC, motor, read, write, key-sense.
 The sense signal monitors the play, rewind, and fast-forward buttons but cannot differentiate between them.
 A mechanical interlock prevents any two of them from being pressed at the same time.
 The motor power is derived from the computer's unregulated 9 V DC supply via a transistor circuit.